What is Ear Candling?

 One alternative is to visit your General Practitioner, who may offer ear syringing.
 However, this is becoming less common as many GPs refer patients to clinics that practice earwax removal by microsuction.

 Perhaps it’s safer to say most people’s ears are entirely self-regulating.
 Think of the ear canal as a conveyor belt that efficiently expels excess skin, wax and debris.
 Therefore most people don’t need to use ear candles, earbuds, or any other object to “clean” their ears.
 Your ears clean themselves, in most cases.

 In cases where wax becomes “stuck” or impacted, it’s a good idea to book an appointment with Ear Health or go and see your GP.
 Your ear canal is very sensitive, and a lot can go wrong if you light fires near it or start picking inside it with hairpins or toothpicks.

 Why Can I Still Buy Ear Candles If They Don’t Remove earwax?

-Ear candles are listed and regulated by the Australian Therapeutic Goods Administration (TGA).
-Although Australia and New Zealand abandoned a single medical regulatory agency plan in 2014, Medsafe still works closely with the TGA under a Mutual Recognition Agreement.
+Ear candles were listed and regulated by the Australian Therapeutic Goods Administration (TGA).
+Although Australia and New Zealand abandoned a single medical regulatory agency plan in 2014, Medsafe works closely with the TGA under a Mutual Recognition Agreement.